Zulko/pianoputer/README.rst

 Here is a video_ of the program in action

-To play you first need to install Python, and the Python libraries Numpy, Scipy and Pygame.
-Agreed, the dependencies are a little heavy.
+To play you first need to install Python, and the Python libraries Numpy, Scipy and Pygame (this command should install them: `pip install scipy pygame`).

 Then you just unzip everything in a folder and run this line: